This Bangkok itinerary for 5 days is a collection of my favorite spots in Thailand’s capital, designed to give you a memorable trip in the city.

 Day 3: Bangkok’s Chatuchak, Massage, Mahanakhon SkyWalk, and More!

-Have a fun morning of your third day’s itinerary at Chatuchak Market Bangkok.
-As the largest market in Thailand, you surely will have a lot of shopping options here.
+Have a fun morning visiting Chatuchak Weekend Market Bangkok.
+As the largest market in the country, you surely will have a lot of shopping options here.

-This particular market in Bangkok is known for its trendy clothing at super cheap price.
+This particular market is known for its trendy clothing at super cheap price.

 Most of the items available on display are fashionable tops, comfy shirts, formal wear, and sports attire.